-Buying Seller Refurbished Items on eBay
+What Seller Refurbished Means on eBay

-When an item is seller refurbished, it means that it isn't brand new.
+On eBay, when an item is sold as seller refurbished, it means that it isn't brand new.
 It could have been damaged somewhere along the way during manufacturing or shipping.
-The refurbished product performs exactly the same as a brand new one, but it is sold at a lower price because it is refurbished.
-That's called factory refurbished.
+Seller refurbished can also be when a seller may take a broken item, repairs it, and then sells it in good working condition.

-There is nothing wrong with the final product, it just isn't brand new off the factory line.
+Seller refurbished electronics are comparable to the used car market.
+A dealer may buy a car with multiple problems, repair it, and resell it.
+There is nothing wrong with the final product; it just isn't brand new off the factory line.
 It may have some age on it, but it still works just fine.
 Another word for refurbished is reconditioned.

-Avoid Scams on eBay When Purchasing Electronics
+Avoiding Scams on eBay When Purchasing Electronics

-- Check the seller's eBay account history.
-When was their account opened?
+- Check the seller's eBay account history: When was their account opened?
 Is it brand new?
 If so, do not buy from them.
 A good rule of thumb is that the seller needs to have been selling for at least a year.

-- Check the seller's feedback.
-How many sales have they had, what kinds of items did they sell, what were the prices, and what are other buyers saying about them?
+- Check the seller's feedback: How many sales have they had, what kinds of items did they sell, what were the prices, and what are other buyers saying about them?
 Consider all of these factors when buying from a seller on eBay.

-- Check what kind of items the seller has for sale.
-Do they specialize in electronics or refurbished items?
+- Check what kind of items the seller has for sale: Do they specialize in electronics or refurbished items?
 Or do they sell a mixture of all kinds of random items?
 It is best to choose a seller who specializes in refurbished items because they will be more knowledgeable and more experienced within their niche.

-- Check the seller's DSR rating.
-This is their Detailed Seller Rating and is a combination of several factors that indicate a seller's track record, such as shipping time, communication, shipping cost, and item as described.
+- Check the seller's DSR rating: This is their Detailed Seller Rating and is a combination of several factors that indicate a seller's track record, such as shipping time, communication, shipping cost, and item as described.